Carleton Scholars Program: Information for Students

 - These programs are meant to provide more than learning opportunities for students; they are also a chance for organizations to learn about Carleton students.

-- Trips take place during spring break, usually lasting two to four days, depending on budget and travel arrangements.
+- Site visits take place during spring break, usually lasting two to four days, depending on budget and travel arrangements.

 - Student groups typically consist of approximately fifteen students.

-- Parent/Alumni “on the ground” contacts help with arranging company visits, student/alumni receptions, and other scheduled group activities.
+- Parent and alumni “on the ground” contacts help with arranging company visits, student/alumni receptions, and other scheduled group activities.

 - Evaluation of the experience takes place within a week of the program’s end.